AirtimeUX/airtime-playbook/airtime-playbook/docs/continuous_recruiting.md

+---
+title: Setting up a recruitment pipeline
+description: A practical guide to improving your user research processes.
+---

 # Setting up a recruitment pipeline

 Once you have set up your booking link, you have to share it with a large audience to recruit participants for your projects.
 There are a number of ways to effectively achieve this.